COOLMSF/linux-insides/Booting/linux-bootstrap-1.md

 romlayout.S:        ENTRY_INTO32 _cfunc32flat_handle_post   // Normal entry point
 ```

-grep shows it's in entryfuncs.S, defined as a macro followed by a C function, let's have a look,
+grep shows it's in entryfuncs.S, defined as a macro followed by a C function.
+Let's have a look,

 ```
         // Reset stack, transition to 32bit mode, and call a C function.